indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -r /service/qmail-smtpd.25
 ```

 **NOTE**: If the program myfilter returns 31 or 100, the message will be bounced.
 If it returns 2 or 99, the message will be discarded (blackholed).
-You can have your own message returned to the client with exit code 88 and printing your own custom message on descriptor 2.
-The custom message must be prefixed by the letter '**D**' for permanent error or letter '**Z**' to indicate temporary error.
+You can have your own message returned to the client using exit code 88 and print your own custom message on descriptor 2.
+The custom message must be prefixed by the letter '**D**' to indicate permanent error or letter '**Z**' to indicate temporary error.

 ### Using QMAILQUEUE with qmail-qfilter

 You can use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1). <b>qmail-qfilter</b> allows you to run multiple filters passed as command line arguments, with each filter separated by `--` (two dashes).
+After executing all filters and none of the filters return error, [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) executes [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) to queue the mail.
+You can call any <b>qmail-queue</b> frontend by defining the environment variable **QQF_QMAILQUEUE**.
+Below I will demonstrate two ways to use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) by defining **QMAILQUEUE** environment variable.

 1. You can write a shell script which calls [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) and have the shell script defined as **QMAILQUEUE** environment variable.
-The way [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) works is simple - The original content is available on fd 0.
+The way [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) works is simple - The original content is available on descriptor 0.
 If your filter writes anything on the stdout, that becomes the new mail.
 If doesn't output anything on the stdout, the mail is passed unchanged.
-The envelope is available on fd 3.
-If your scripts writes on fd 4, that becomes the new envelope.
+The envelope is available on descriptor 3.
+If your scripts writes on descriptor 4, that becomes the new envelope.
 A filter that exits 0, passes the mail unchanged.
-A filter that simply executes /bin/cat also passes the mail unchanged, except that [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) does a bit more work to make the new content as fd 0 for the next filter in the chain.
+A filter that simply executes <u>/bin/cat</u> also passes the mail unchanged, except that [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) does a bit more work to make the new content as descriptor 0 for the next filter in the chain.
 You can have multiple filters passed to [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) each separated by `--` (two dashes).
 The example below will call **myfilter** script using **qmail-qfilter** followed by **qmail-dkim**.
+Please note that [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) will call [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) unless you set **DKIMQUEUE** environment variable.
+So we have inserted two filters - <u>myfilter</u> and <u>qmail-dkim</u> in the chain before the mail gets queued.

 ```
 $ sudo /bin/bash